What Does a dog’s Vision Look Like?

 Dogs see much better at night compared to humans, that’s for sure.
 Why?
 It’s because their eyes have more rods (light-sensitive cells) than humans.
 In addition, they have a layer that humans don’t.
 It reflects light into the retina.

-So, don’t don’t have night vision that allows them to see everything in total darkness.
-But, they do have eyes which let a lot more in compared to humans.
+So, dogs don’t have magical night vision which allows them to see everything in total darkness.
+But, they do have eyes that let a lot more in compared to humans.

 So they can see a lot more than people in dark situations.
 So maybe trust your dog next time you’re somewhere dark and he’s leading you somewhere, or perhaps away from somewhere.

-Read more: What’s the best dog for a family?
+Read more on our blog: What’s the best dog for a family?